-- 2. In the Files section of the Import Images dialog box, click Browse to find and select one or more images on your computer. - 3.
-Add the bitmap image to a new layer by selecting the Create Layer(s) option and one of the following options: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
+2. In the Files section of the Import Images dialog box, click Browse to find and select one or more images on your computer.

+- 3. Add the bitmap image to a new layer by selecting the Create Layer(s) option and one of the following options: - Create Single Layer Named: Creates a new layer with the specified name and imports the images into it. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, if you import three files named a-1.tga, a-2.tga and b-1.tga, this will create two layers, one named "a" and one named "b".
 Layer "a" will contain the two first images and "b" will contain the third one. - Add to Existing Layer: Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers. - 4.
-In the Vectorization section, make sure the Vectorize Image option is unchecked. - 5.
+If Vectorize Import is unchecked, the image will import as the original bitmap image.
+If Vectorize Import is checked, the image will import as a vector image. - 5.
 Click OK.

 By default, bitmap images will display in low resolution in the Camera view so as to avoid affecting playback performance.
 You can also adjust the display quality of a bitmap image by selecting it with the Transform tool, then opening the Bitmap Image Quality dialog via View > Bitmap File Quality.
-You can also preview your bitmap image in your scene's resolution by activating the Render Preview 🌟 mode in the Camera view.
+You can also preview your bitmap image in your scene's resolution by activating the Render Preview \gtrsim mode in the Camera view.